singlestore-labs/wasi-data/README.md

 ### wasi-nn

-Some distributed operations may need to use wasi-nn to execute ML/AI algorithsm in a performant way. wasi-data may make additional optimizations to work well with wasi-nn, however it will mostly be a higher order concept.
+Some distributed operations may need to use wasi-nn to execute ML/AI algorithms in a performant way.
+Wasi-data may make additional optimizations to work well with wasi-nn, however it will mostly be a higher order concept.

 ### wasi-parallel